 During the Civil War, two of the Gaumer sons served in the Union Army as members of the 81st Pennsylvania Infantry.
 The family was plunged into grief when son Franklin was killed in action at the Battle of Cold Harbor, VA.

-After Franklin's death, Rebecca would pay her visits in Mauch Chunk to see how she was getting along.
+After Franklin's death, Rebecca would pay visits to his widow in Mauch Chunk to see how she was getting along.

 The 1870 U.S. Census, of Mauch Chunk, shows the 54-year-old Augustus working as a railroad clerk master.

 Augustus passed away in Mauch Chunk on Sept.
 11, 1877.
 Burial was in Mauch Chunk Cemetery.

 Rebecca outlived her spouse by 23 years.
 She joined him in death on Jan.
 2, 1900.

 Son Cornelius Gaumer (1844-1932) was born in about 1844, the son of Augustus and Rebecca Gaumer.
 He grew up in Mahoning Township, Carbon County, PA.